 To access application, click “Search Jobs” on the left hand side, select “Writing Center” under programs, and click “Search”.

 For further information, please e-mail firstname.lastname@example.org.

-Concurrent with the first semester of tutoring, all tutors are required to take a credit bearing (3 units) course in tutoring writing.
-New tutors register for the course after they have been hired and the time for the course is determined by the tutors and the UWC coordinator.
+Concurrent with the first semester of tutoring, all tutors are required to take a 3 unit course in tutoring writing.
+New tutors register for the course after they have been hired and the time for the course is determined by the tutors and the WMC Directors.

-Student Assistants are also a part of the University Writing Center to ensure that students utilizing our services are welcomed and assisted prior to their visit with a writing tutor.
+Student Assistants are a part of the Writing and Multiliteracy Center to ensure that students utilizing our services are welcomed and assisted prior to their visit with a writing tutor.
 Beyond assisting students, they provide administrative support to ensure that the center is running properly.